Departments and Academic Units

 The College of Human Ecology is home to the departments and academic units below.

 The Department of Apparel, Textiles, and Interior Design advances the academic disciplines of apparel and interiors through engaged scholarship, high-quality education and diverse forms of service.
 The disciplines of both apparel and textiles and interior design study the interactions of humans and their environment.

-The mission of the Department of Hospitality Management and Dietetics is to prepare graduates to be leaders in the dietetics and hospitality fields by integrating theory, experience and research.
+The mission of the Department of Hospitality Management and Dietetics is to prepare graduates to be leaders in the hospitality field by integrating theory, experience and research.
 The department and its faculty are committed to disseminating expertise and knowledge to the people of Kansas and beyond.

 The only program of its kind in the state of Kansas, the Department of Human Nutrition discovers, disseminates and applies knowledge to promote improved food choices and nutritional status, prevent and rehabilitate sports injuries, understand consumer preferences and behaviors, and enhance the well-being of people via food and physical activity.